onaio/help/faqs/_posts/2014-09-23-sign-up-faq.md

 <a name="transferdata"></a>

 ###I have data from another service.
 Can I transfer the data to my Ona account?
-Yes, you can migrate your data to Ona’s servers by using a tool called ODK Briefcase [provide link to glossary?], which lets you transfer data across ODK Aggregate servers.
+Yes, you can migrate your data to Ona’s servers by using a tool called [ODK Briefcase](http://help.ona.io/faq/odk-briefcase/), which lets you transfer data across ODK Aggregate servers.
 For ODK Briefcase to work on your computer, make sure Java 6 or higher is installed.
-A detailed explanation on how to transfer data to your account can be found [here](http://help.ona.io/faq/odk-briefcase/).
+A detailed explanation on how to transfer data to your account can be found on the [ODK Briefcase FAQ](http://help.ona.io/faq/odk-briefcase/).

 <a name="localdeploy"></a>